 Under the patronage of of the City of Dresden, Office for Culture and Monument Protection, the association Villa Wigman für TANZ and HELLERAU – Europäisches Zentrum der Künste cooperate in “TANZPAKT Dresden”.

-Supported by TANZPAKT Stadt-Land-Bund with funds from the Federal Government Commissioner for Culture and the Media, the Saxon State Ministry for Science and the Arts*, the City of Dresden and the TreuBau Foundation.
+Funded by TANZPAKT Stadt-Land-Bund with the support of the German Federal Government Commissioner for Culture and the Media, the Saxon State Ministry for Science and the Arts*, the City of Dresden and the TreuBau Foundation.

 In cooperation with TanzNetzDresden.